Saturday of Easter Week

 The Lord is risen indeed. – Luke 24:34.

-PRAYER. – O Jesus, grant to me, too, at all times, through Thy Word and the Holy Ghost, the living knowledge that Thou art the true and risen Savior, to the end that I may take comfort in Thee, and firmly believe that through Thee I have been redeemed and am a child of God and an heir of eternal life.
-Give me Thy peace, O Jesus!
+PRAYER. – O Jesus, grant to me, too, at all times, through Thy Word, and the Holy Ghost, working through Thy Word, the living knowledge that Thou art the true and risen Savior, to the end, that I may continue to take comfort in Thee, and continue to firmly believe that, through Thee, I have been redeemed and am a child of God and an heir of eternal life.
+Continue to give me Thy peace, O Jesus!
 Amen.

 Raise your joys and triumphs high;

 (Hymn 193, st. 1, 2, and 6; TLH)